Michigan Senate: Terms

 Senators are elected on a partisan basis for four-year terms, concurrent with the election of the Governor of Michigan.
 Terms for senators begin on January 1 at noon, following the November general election and end on January 1 when their replacements are sworn in.

 Senate elections are always held two years after the election for President of the United States, with the next election scheduled for November 3, 2026.

 Term limits

 On November 3, 1992, almost 59 percent of Michigan voters backed Proposal B, the Michigan Term Limits Amendment, which amended the state constitution, to enact term limits on federal and state officials.
 In 1995, the U.S. Supreme Court ruled that states could not enact congressional term limits, but ruled that the state-level term limits remain.
 Under the amendment, a person could be elected to the state senate two times.
 A provision governing partial terms was also included.
 These provisions became Article IV, section 54 and Article V, section 30 of the Michigan Constitution.
-On November 8, 2022, nearly 2 in 3 voters approved Proposal 1, further limiting state legislators to 12 years combined in either chamber of the legislature, but incumbent senators re-elected in 2022 would remain eligible for their new terms even if it pushed them over the 12-year limit.
+On November 8, 2022, nearly 2 in 3 voters approved Proposal 1, limiting state legislators to 12 years combined in either chamber of the legislature, but incumbent senators re-elected in 2022 would remain eligible for their new terms even if it pushed them over the 12-year limit and newly elected senators would similarly be eligible for a second term in 2026 regardless of previous legislative service.